Understanding your financial commitment

 *June 1, 2020 start date or later

-(For geographically restricted internship sites, the following housing or a housing allowance requirements are waived.
-Contact the Office of Contextual Learning if you have questions about this provision.)
+*For geographically restricted internship sites, the following housing or a housing allowance requirements are waived.

-Alternative housing arrangements must be negotiated with the Office of Contextual Learning.
+- Alternative housing arrangements must be negotiated with the Contextual Learning office.

 Business-related travel expenses are to be reimbursed to the intern at the IRS standard mileage rate or as a monthly car allowance.